 Dating back to the days of the Southwest Conference, A&M’s move to the SEC helped renew the rivalry that dates back to 1903.
 Now called the “Southwest Classic,” the game will be played in Cowboys Stadium in Arlington for the forseeable future.

 Arkansas Razorbacks in the College Football Playoff, Bowl Games, and SEC Championship

 The “Hogs” one National Championship appearance came in 1964 under Coach Frank Broyles; they won the game 10-7 over Nebraska.
-Despite the drought in National Championships, the Arkansas Razorbacks have been quite consistent in their ability to reach bowl games, playing in one 11 of the past 15 years including the Sugar Bowl in 2010.
+Despite the drought in National Championships, the Arkansas Razorbacks have been quite consistent in their ability to reach bowl games, playing in 10 bowl games within the past 15 years including the Sugar Bowl in 2010.
 Arkansas has appeared in three SEC Championship Games but has yet to register a win once getting there.